Letters From Those Impacted by

 - Aaron Dean claimed that he had chosen not to be present at the time of death for "reasons of litigation."
 Now if your best friend and mentor is dying, would fear of litigation keep you from being present?

-- There was a night guard on duty, according to Norman Edwards, and his name was Tony Alameda.
-According to Norman, Tony was also an Ambassador student and went back to his dorm claiming to fellow students that "Tkach has just stolen the chancellery."
-Norm Edwards (in an email to me) verified that he had received this report.
-I cannot locate Tony and apparently from what I heard he disappeared after that day.
+- There was a night guard on duty and his name was Tony Alameda.
+According to my source, Tony was also an Ambassador student and went back to his dorm claiming to fellow students that "Tkach has just stolen the chancellery."
+Tony disappeared after that day.
 [Update by ESN: Tony Alameda left Ambassador College and WCG right after that.
 Around 1998 he was in a serious motorcycle accident and only survived a few years, living basically as a vegetable.]

-- One minister (Bryce Clark) sent me an email saying that he knew that Kevin Dean (Aaron's brother) "feared for his life" and left the area that day (January16th) and wasn't seen for some years after that.
+- One ex-minister told me that he knew that Kevin Dean (Aaron's brother) "feared for his life" and left the area that day (January16th) and wasn't seen for some years after that.